koodaamo/httpreverse/README.rst

         type: application/json
         parser: hotelapi.parseresponse

 This is similar to how many specification syntaxes express HTTP APIs.
 Clear, but often lots of boilerplate and repetition.
-Let's see how to save some effort.
+Parses into a plain dict using PyYaml as-is.
+Now let's see how to save some effort.

 **Using Jinja templating for API spec expansion**